microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 ## `@enum`

 The `@enum` tag allows you to create an object literal whose members are all of a specified type.
-Unlike most object literals in Javascript, it does not allow other members.
+Unlike most object literals in JavaScript, it does not allow other members.

 ```js twoslash
 /** @enum {number} */